 Northeastern's Student Pantry opened in Fall 2015 under the sponsorship of the Division of Student Affairs.
-The original plan for the food pantry was developed through a grassroots effort during the Fall 2012 semester among faculty, staff, and students who shared an interest in finding ways to address the problem of hunger among NEIU students.
+The original plan for the Student Pantry was developed through a grassroots effort during the Fall 2012 semester among faculty, staff and students who shared an interest in finding ways to address the problem of hunger among NEIU students.
 Contact us directly at firstname.lastname@example.org.

 The primary objectives of the NEIU Student Pantry include: